Investors, bankers wrestle for stock listing pricing power

 Asset manager Amundi narrowed the price range of its IPO to the lower end of the band originally set, indicating that most orders came in at the bottom.

-Dutch bank ABN Amro, meanwhile, announced on Tuesday an indicative price range for its listing that values the company between 15 billion euros ($16.1 billion) and 18.8 billion euros ($20.2 billion), with the bottom of the range giving the company a valuation below its book value.
+Dutch bank ABN Amro (IPO-ABN.AS), meanwhile, announced on Tuesday an indicative price range for its listing that values the company between 15 billion euros ($16.1 billion) and 18.8 billion euros ($20.2 billion), with the bottom of the range giving the company a valuation below its book value.

 "We have had a few poor deals, so there's a degree of deal fatigue," said Barrington Pitt Miller, equity analyst at Janus Capital.